Table Cell Padding and Spacing with CSS and HTML

 }

-Real-World Example: A Responsive Pricing Table
+Real-World Example: Pricing Table

 Let’s bring this to life with a quick example.
 Suppose you’re building a pricing table for a SaaS product.
 You want it to be clean, modern, and easy to read.